RaenonX-DL/dragalia-data-parse/notes/enums/AbilityVariant.md

 Extend the buff effective time.
 If the variant is inside an EX ability entry, the effect is team-wide.

 This only applies to the buffs that are directly applied to the user.
-Zoned buff like Gala Euden S1 (`10150403`) will not be affected by this.
+Buff field like Gala Euden S1 (`10150403`) will not be affected by this.

 #### Variant Up Value